Allergies can be tested for. Once you know you food allergen or allergens, you need to eliminate them from your diet.

 There are no accurate tests for diagnosing food sensitivity It needs to be diagnosed by doing a food elimination diet.

 There are many of these.
 What is recommended will depend on your medical history and symptoms.
 Sometimes it is necessary to try several different diets to find the right fit.
+An easier start (and sometimes all that is necessary) is cutting back of these 7 foods known to aggravate chronic pain conditions like fibromyalgia.

 Food Elimination Diets and Special Diets include the following